Oxycontin Drug Addiction

 What is Oxycontin?

-Oxycontin is an opioid agonist that first made its way into the medical field around 1995.
+Oxycontin is an opioid that first made its way into the medical field around 1995.
 It is a schedule 11 substance and is controlled by the government.
 It is used as a severe pain controller and contains forms of oxycodone.
-Oxycontin also has mood altering affects which is why it is highly popular among teenagers and young adults.
+Oxycontin also has mood-altering effects which is why it is highly popular among teenagers and young adults.

 Oxycontin Use as a Drug